Tropical Storm Erika, Dominica

 The economic impact of Tropical Storm Erika was profound, with agriculture, tourism, and housing sectors suffering the greatest losses.
 Rehabilitation of the Boiling Lake area and other tourist attractions was prioritized to restore the economic stability provided by tourism.

-Post-Erika environmental recovery included reforestation projects and river clean-ups, crucial for preserving Dominica’s renowned natural beauty and preventing future erosion.
+Post-Erika environmental recovery included reforestation projects and river clean-ups, which were crucial for preserving Dominica’s renowned natural beauty and preventing future erosion.
 Initiatives led by the Forestry, Wildlife and Parks Division were integral in these efforts, aiming to restore ecological balance and protect biodiversity.

 Legacy and Lessons Learned

-Tropical Storm Erika underscored the need for improved disaster preparedness and infrastructure resilience in Dominica.
+Tropical Storm Erika stressed the need for improved disaster preparedness and infrastructure resilience in Dominica.
 The establishment of more robust weather forecasting systems, enhanced by the Dominica Meteorological Office, and community training programs were some of the key measures implemented post-storm.